Mind Share Increases Sales

 Forbes Technology Council

-It is the reason why Jamie Siminoff nearly bankrupted his company to buy the domain name Ring.com, and why countless others want the “best in class” domains.
+It is the reason why Block.One paid $30 million for Voice.com, why Jamie Siminoff nearly bankrupted his company to buy Ring.com, and why countless others are willing to spend 7-8 figures to acquire “best in class” domains.

 Learn More: